AnoukSmet/Dog-Health-Tracker/README.md

 ### **Year range for Datepicker**

 * **Bug**
-WHen I go the the last year available in the datepicker which is 1990 in this case, the back arrow is still available and can be clicked.
+When I go the the last year available in the datepicker which is 1990 in this case, the back arrow is still available and can be clicked.
 The year displayed keeps on being 1990 but when you select a day, you will see in the inputfield that the datipicker can go more than 30 years back.

 * **Verdict**
 For now I haven't found a fix yet for this issue.
 Luckily this doesn't influence the user experience as normally the user wouldn't go that far back.
 Nonetheless I would still like to resolve this under future releases by disabling the back arrow when the user is 30 years in the past.

+### **Loading time css**

+* **Bug**
+I noticed that in some cases where the internet speed is not optimal that my style.css has a small delay in loading after the css of Materialize.
+This results in the colors of Materialize showing for a split second before the colors of style.css are loaded.

+* **Verdict**
+If have double checked if I have placed my links in my head element in the correct order which is the takes.
+For now no concrete solution yet but more research will be done on this and be updated in future releases.

 [Back to Top](#table-of-contents)